jisellevms/jisellevms/README.md

 ### Hey guys 😘

 My name is Jiselle Martins, I'm a mobile developer.
-I am studying Software Engineering💻.
+I have a degree in software engineering and I am studying software architecture in my postgraduate💻.
 My free time is divided into books 📚(I am passionate about poetry), travel✈, romance films ❤, family and friends👨‍👩‍👧‍👧.

  ### Contact me: